clearlinux/clear-linux-documentation/source/clear-linux/get-started/bootable-usb/bootable-usb-all.rst

-.. _bootable-usb-beta-all:
+.. _bootable-usb-all:

 Create a bootable USB on your OS
 ################################

 Follow these instructions to create a bootable |CL-ATTR| USB drive based on your OS.

 * :ref:`bootable-usb-linux-all`
 * :ref:`bootable-usb-mac-all`
 * :ref:`bootable-usb-windows-all`

-Return to :ref:`install-from-live-image`
+Return to :ref:`get-started`

 Requirements:
 *************

 * Use a **16GB** or larger USB drive.

 .. _bootable-usb-linux-all: